 Prosper Physical Therapy and Dry Needling is a Concierge Physical Therapy Service designed for your convenience.
-We literally come to your home to deliver the one-on-one quality care you deserve.

 - What is Trigger Point Dry Needling